psu13/mutable-hakyll/posts/measurement.md

 enough to list them.

 If forced to take a stance I would probably say that I am most sympathetic to the more "ontological" theories, like Bohm or Everett, but even those don't make me happy.
+My least favorite idea is probably QBism and its relations.
+I feel like there just has to be more to the world than the knowledge and credences of rational actors.
 I think we need a better understanding of the nature of quantum and quantum/classical interactions to figure out this puzzle.

+When in doubt, I will just appeal to my favorite quantum computer nerd: [Scott Aaronson](https://scottaaronson.blog/?p=5359) for his point of view, which seems right.

 ### Things I Left Out, Lies I Told